-27.1 On the 1st of November 2016, the Credited Advance Payment for Metering implementation (CAPMI) scheme operated by DisCos in Nigeria was cancelled by the Minister of Power, Works and Housing.
-Through various media, customers were assured of the Company's commitment to meter all unmetered customers who had paid as at the date of winding-up of the scheme.
-Amount outstanding is the total refund (energy credit) payable to CAPMI customers as at 31 December 2021.
+27.1 On the 1 of November 2016, the Credited Advance Payment for Metering implementation (CAPMI) scheme, operated by DisCos in Nigeria, was cancelled by the Minister of Power, Works and Housing.
+Through various media, customers were assured of the Company's commitment to meter all unmetered customers who had paid as of the scheme's termination.
+The outstanding amount represents the total refund (energy credit) payable to CAPMI customers as of 31 December 2023.